Koushikphy/kbib/Readme.md

 2. Get bibtex information from article pdf.
 3. Get full list of references of an article as a .bib file.
 4. Directly rename pdf files with bibtex information.
-5. Find duplicate bib entries in bibtex files.
+5. Find duplicate bib entries in Tex/Bib files.

 ### 🛠️ Installation
 Download and install the latest package from the [release section](https://github.com/Koushikphy/kbib/releases/latest) or directly by pip